 Our literacy curriculum is aligned with rigorous national curriculum standards intended to ensure all students build the foundation to be on a college preparatory track as they grow older.

 Mathematics.
 Research shows that children who have a strong foundation of math skills in the earliest years do better in math, and even reading, all the way through school.
-Research also shows that 4- and 5-year olds are capable of understanding advanced concepts like addition and subtraction – if they are asked questions in the right way.
+Research also shows that 5- and 6-year olds are capable of understanding advanced concepts – if they are asked questions in the right way.
 Our math curriculum, facilitated through small group instruction, is made up of hands-on, authentic activities.
 The instruction is matched to each stage of a child’s math learning trajectory, so that our teachers can help children build their skills to reach successively higher levels of thinking, ultimately mastering concepts like creating patterns and using data to solve problems.

 Recess / Outdoor Activity.
 We value outdoor recess and physical activity time.
 When the weather is nice, we will go outside for students to engage in fun, physical activity.
 On cold or rainy days, we will leverage both indoor games that involve physical activity and we will partner with local gymnasiums to use their space.